coreyoconnor/scala-native/docs/user/sbt.md

     Optimized for best runtime performance, even if hurts compilation time and code size.
 This modes includes a number of more aggresive optimizations such type-driven method duplication and more aggresive inliner.
-Similar to clang\'s `-O3` with addition of link-time optimization over the whole application code.
+Similar to clang's `-O3` with addition of link-time optimization over the whole application code.

 ## Garbage collectors